siavava/portfolio/content/projects/visual/89-multicopter.md

 \end{tikzpicture}
 $$

-**Differential thrust steers.** With the rotors laid out around the body, the three attitude moments come from spinning them unequally.
-Speeding up the rotors on one side and slowing the other tilts the thrust asymmetry into a **roll** about the forward axis; doing the same front-to-back produces **pitch**. **Yaw** is subtler: each rotor also drags against the air with a
+Steering comes from differential thrust.
+With the rotors laid out around the body, the three attitude moments come from spinning them unequally.
+Speeding up the
+rotors on one side and slowing the other tilts the thrust asymmetry into a **roll** about the forward axis; doing the same front-to-back produces **pitch**. **Yaw** is subtler: each rotor also drags against the air with a